sanalmgr/LSTM-based-Deep-Neural-Network-for-NR-LF-IQA/README.md

 1. Setup the paths to input in extract_bottleneck_features.py file.
 2. Run extract_bottleneck_features.py

-## Train / Test the model:
+## Training Model:
 1. Prepare the EPIs and Bottleneck features of MLIs.
-2. To train the model, run train.py file after setting paths to inputs EPI and Bottleneck features.
+2. To train the model, import functions from training_model.py file, and pass the parameters accordingly.
-3. Run test.py to test the trained model.